How to Heal Dry, Chapped Lips

-With the winter season in full effect, there’s no time like the present to get serious about your lip-care routine.
-Truth be told, you should treat your lips with the same care as you do the rest of your complexion — weekly exfoliation, hydrating masks, moisturizing on the regular — you get the picture.
-If you’re wondering how to properly care for your dry, chapped lips this season, follow our step-by-step guide to winter lip care, ahead.
+With the cold-weather seasons in full effect, it’s time to get serious about your lip-care routine.
+Truth be told, you should treat your lips with the same TLC as you do the rest of your complexion (think: weekly exfoliation, hydrating masks, moisturizing on the regular).
+If you’re wondering how to properly care for your dry, chapped or peeling lips this season, follow our step-by-step guide to winter lip care.

 Before beginning your winter lip-care routine, it’s important to remove any lipstick you may have on.
 We recommend using a micellar water-soaked cotton pad or makeup wipe, like the Garnier SkinActive Micellar Cleansing Water.

 After exfoliating your lips, it’s time to mask.
-Sound familiar?
-Similar to the skin on your face, the skin on your lips can benefit from using a weekly, or bi-weekly mask.
-No matter what season it is, using a hydrating lip mask can help nourish and soften your lips even more.
+Similar to the skin on your face, the skin on your lips can benefit from using a weekly or bi-weekly mask.
+No matter what season it is, using a hydrating lip mask can help nourish and soften your lips.
 One of our favorite lip moisturizers is the KNC Beauty Kiss My Lips Collagen-Infused Lip Mask.

-Step #4: Deep Condition With a Lip Oil or Butter
+STEP 4: Deep Condition With a Lip Oil, Gloss or Butter

-If your lips are looking extra dry and in need of some extra nourishment, try deep conditioning them with a hydrating oil serum or butter.
+If your lips are looking extra dry and in need of some additional nourishment, try deep conditioning them with an oil serum or butter.
 We recommend the Inn Beauty Project Glazed Donut Lip Oil or the Maybelline New York Lip Lifter Gloss that is formulated with hydrating hyaluronic acid.

 Sun protection is an absolute must, and your lips are no exception.
 According to the Skin Cancer Foundation, lips have no melanin, which means they’re even more at risk of damage from the sun’s harmful UV rays.
 This winter — and year-round — protect and hydrate your lips with a SPF lip balm like Kiehl’s Butterstick Lip Treatment With SPF 30.